wilkinsdr/comptonise/README.md

 The model is compiled using the initpackage command in XSPEC:

 XSPEC> cd comptonise/model/directory

 XSPEC> initpackage comp lmodel_comptonise.dat .

-Then can be loaded from the directory it is compiled in:
+Then can be loaded from the directory it is compiled in (it will need to be loaded every time XSPEC is started):

 XSPEC> lmod comp .